 When beginning to collect your bid responses to any RFP for your first (or third!) time, it can quickly become disorderly.
-Assembling the numerous certifications, collecting your SMEs’ answers to technical questions, and getting the legal team to review terms & conditions, are all small, but important, pieces of the RFP pie.
+Assembling the numerous certifications, collecting your SMEs’ answers to technical questions and getting the legal team to review terms and conditions are all small, but important, pieces of the RFP pie.
 Without crossing every t and dotting every i, you can never really be sure that everything is included.
-Even when you have double-checked the requirements to your submittal documents, you still are likely not 100% confident.
+Even when you’ve double-checked the requirements to your submittal documents, you still are likely not 100% confident.

 Similar to how every cake requires its own recipe to be followed, but most involve flour, sugar and an oven, every RFP also requires its own attention to formatting, but most involve the below:

 1. Title Page

 A title page is the formal opening document that introduces your response.
 Think back to your high school and/or college days of submitting term papers.
 Your title page could cost you points if left off.
 The same goes for an RFP title page.
 Don’t take any chance of leaving the reviewer confused as to who the bid is from or even what it’s for.
 Make the introduction straightforward and easy to reference for your reviewers.
 Also:

 - Keep it simple.
 Include the issuing company’s name and related RFP reference information (number and/or name).

 - Add your business name, logo and the date that you’re submitting the bid.

 - Don’t include any marketing lines about your company, product or bid answers.

 - Do create a visually pleasing and simple format — align the information on the page and ensure your reference information and company name are in an easy-to-read size and font.